A Beginners Guide to Creating Your First BlogIf you have been planning to launch a blog but didn’t know where to start you are in the right place…

 Create a WordPress Blog – Step by Step TutorialIn order to setup a blog you will need a domain name and web hosting.
 If you are new to starting a blog then I recommend that you register your domain & hosting with the same company to keep things simple.

-Over the past few years, I’ve tried dozens of different WordPress Hosting providers and I highly recommend using Web Hosting Hub to make a blog because of their simple installation process & reliability.
+Over the past few years, I’ve tried dozens of different WordPress Hosting providers and I highly recommend using www.BlueHost.com to set up a blog because of their simple installation process, great customer service & reliability.

-Now complete the checkout and submit your order.
-This whole process will take just a few short minutes to complete.
+This whole process will take just a few short minutes to complete – yes it really is that easy!

 Managed WordPress Hosting from WPEngineIf you find that the instructions in this tutorial are too complicated for you, don’t worry about it!
 Simply head over to our good friends at WP Engine and let them handle it all for you.